 The second version claims that this became popular in India and British military officers brought it back with them.

-Either way, it was a popular game that people played in England around the 1860s.
+Either way, it was a popular game that people used to play in England around the 1860s.
 Ping pong, the word, was used commonly to describe the game before British manufacturer J. Jaques & Son Ltd trademarked it in 1901.

 So, the term “ping-pong” came to refer to the game played with the very expensive Jaques’ equipment, while other manufacturers referred to it as table tennis.